House Panel Warns China May Fuel Anti-AI Data Center Protests

 What happened

-The New York Post reports the House Committee on Energy and Commerce sent a letter to the White House urging scrutiny of possible foreign influence on US opposition to data center projects.
-Committee Chair Brett Guthrie (R-Ky.) and Subcommittee Chairs John Joyce (R-Pa.) and Bob Latta (R-Ohio) are named in the coverage.
-The Post cites recent studies from the Bitcoin Policy Institute and Power the Future, and quotes those analyses as concluding that "international actors are working through state media organizations, nonprofit networks, and dark money groups to shape US policy and public opinion on artificial intelligence."
-The article highlights the network of nonprofits and outlets associated with Shanghai-based expatriate Neville Roy Singham as an illustrative example.
+The House Committee on Energy and Commerce sent a letter urging the executive branch to scrutinize possible foreign influence on US opposition to data center projects.
+Committee Chair Brett Guthrie and Subcommittee Chairs John Joyce and Bob Latta are named as signatories.
+The letter, addressed to White House science advisers (the President's Council of Advisors on Science and Technology) and the FBI, requests a briefing.
+Per the committee and reporting by the New York Post, it cites analyses from the Bitcoin Policy Institute and Power the Future, which it summarizes as concluding that international actors are working through state media, nonprofit networks, and opaque funding to shape US policy and public opinion on AI.
+The letter highlights a network of nonprofits and outlets associated with Shanghai-based expatriate Neville Roy Singham as an illustrative example.

 Editorial analysis - technical context